 Bismarck State College has many cooperative, articulation, or transfer agreements with postsecondary institutions both inside and outside of the North Dakota University System.
 Some of these agreements are established to allow students to remain on campus as they complete their bachelor’s degree.
 In all cases, students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.

 Many mathematicians work in communications, technology, data processing, insurance, technical consulting, chemical and pharmaceutical research and manufacturing, physics, aircraft manufacturing and development, engineering, astronomy, and space exploration.
-They also teach in colleges and universities and do research and development in any industry.
+They also teach in high schools, colleges, and universities and do research and development in any industry.

-Career possibilities: actuary, teacher, statistician, systems analyst, market research analyst, economist, financial analyst-advisor, tax administrator, computer programmer, and computer software engineer.
+Career possibilities: actuary, teacher, statistician, data scientist, systems analyst, market research analyst, economist, financial analyst-advisor, tax administrator, computer programmer, and computer software engineer.